YasmineSerghini/2023ss_do_ys/coursework.md

 ![B&S](Comparison.png)

-Both companies offer competitive compensation packages, but Sipgate sweetens the deal with a fixed amount (Role Fixum).
-Their employee-centric cultures and commitment to fair pay set a high bar for compensation practices in the modern workplace.
+Both companies are employee-centric and commit to fair pay.
+Sipgate however sweetens the deal with a fixed amount (Role Fixum).

 ---